Computer Software Applications Schools in Michigan

 There are 26 colleges in Michigan that offer computer software degrees.
 Learn about the most popular 11 below:

-A typical student attending U of Michigan will pay a net price of $16,010.
+This public college charges it's students an average net price of $16,010.
 Grads earn an average early-career salary of $49,800 after earning their degree at this institution.
 Most students complete their degree in 4.18 years.

 A typical student attending Schoolcraft College will pay a net price of $7,506.
 Grads earn an average early-career salary of $27,500 after earning their degree at this institution.
 69% of students get financical aid.